Shiver Me Timbers! You’ll Love This Pirate Unit Study

 Pirate Books for Kids

 If you’ve been around here long, you know that books are an important fixture in our homeschool.
-Informational books, picture books, and chapter books tend to pile up no matter what we’re studying.
-We don’t always read every single book from the pile, but you might be surprised at how many we do make it through.
+Informational, picture, and chapter books pile up no matter what we study.
+We don’t always read every book from the pile, but you might be surprised how many we make it through.
 These pirate books were in our pile this time around.

 Pirates: Robbers of the High Seas by Gail Gibbons